 Nginx is currently one of the best lightweight web servers for the web hosting server.
 We can install Nginx easily with a few command lines from Ubuntu’s APT repository.

-Execute these commands in terminal for Nginx installation:
+Execute these commands in the terminal for Nginx installation:

 These commands will install and restart the webserver on Cloud.

 To check whether Nginx is installed on our server, type the IP Address in the browser URL.
-Since we already added the domain name, you can also visit the domain name address for the same.
+Since we already added the domain name, you can also visit the domain name address.

 http://server.ip.address